Kidnap and Ransom: Series 1 (2011)

-The first series of Kidnap and Ransom was written by Patrick Harbinson (Person of Interest, 24, Law & Order), directed by Andy Wilson, and filmed entirely in South Africa, including scenes that were set in London.
-It was commissioned by the ITV and produced by Trevor Eve's production company, Projector Pictures, and distributed internationally by Fremantle Media.
+The first series of Kidnap and Ransom was written by Patrick Harbinson, directed by Andy Wilson, and filmed entirely in South Africa, including scenes that were set in London.
+It was commissioned by ITV and produced by Trevor Eve's production company, Projector Pictures, and distributed internationally by Fremantle Media.
 It was released on DVD in the UK on 17 February 2011.